Lew-Morris/Lew-Morris/README.md

 ## Introduction
 - 👋 Hi, I’m @Lew-Morris
 - 👀 I’m interested in software engineering, cybersecurity and new technologies
-- 🌱 I’m currently learning Rust.
-I am using this in my [final year project](https://github.com/Lew-Morris/3d-cellular-automata)!
+- 🌱 I’m currently learning Rust
 - 📫 How to reach me: [lewis@lewismorris.dev](mailto:lewis@lewismorris.dev)
 - 🖥️ I am currently using Ubuntu and Windows for development
 - 🎓 Graduating July 2023!